 (Offered as SWAG 329, BLST 377 [US], and ENGL 368) History has long valorized passive, obedient, and long-suffering African American women alongside assertive male protagonists and savants.
 This course provides an alternative narrative to this representation by exploring the ways in which African American female characters, writers, and artists have challenged ideals of stoicism and submission.
 Using an interdisciplinary focus, we will critically examine transgression across time and space in diverse twentieth- and early twenty-first century literary, sonic, and visual texts.
 Expectations include three writing projects, a group presentation, and various in-class assignments.

 Open to first-year students with consent of the instructor.
 Priority given to students who attend the first day of class.
 Limited to 18 students.
 Spring semester.
-Professor Henderson.2020-21: Offered in Spring 2021
+Professor Henderson.2022-23: Not offered

 “I fear chiefly lest my expression may not be extra-vagant enough, may not wander far enough beyond the narrow limit of my daily experience, so as to be adequate to the truth of which I have been convinced,” Thoreau writes in Walden.
 “Extra vagance! it depends on how you are yarded.”
 The aim of this course is to seek in a series of fictional extravaganzas by American authors a better understanding of how we are generally yarded, as readers of stories and novels, and what opens up for us when that yard expands.
 What does a wildness of invention, an insistent pressure on the confines of literary forms, make it possible for us to feel and know?
 What aspects of American cultural history are exposed to our view when writers freewheelingly generate, in Melville’s words, “more reality than real life itself can show”?
 Readings include Herman Melville’s Moby-Dick, William Wells Brown’s The Escape, Mark Twain’s The Adventures of Huckleberry Finn, Gertrude Stein’s Tender Buttons, Lydia Davis’s Break It Down, and David Foster Wallace’s Infinite Jest.